After years of dominating the charcoal smoker market, the Weber Smokey mountain finally has a challenger with the Pit Barrel Cooker.

 While it hasn’t been around as long as some other popular options, we’ve recently included the Pit Barrel Cooker on our guide to the best charcoal smokers for 2017.

-So what is in the Pit Barrel Cooker Package?
+How the Pit Barrel Cooker works

 The bulk of the Pit Barrel Cooker is a 30 gallon/18-gauge steel drum and lid.
 Strong and uninsulated, it can handle high temperatures whilst the external cooling creates condensation in the barrel for added moisture.
 Its cylindrical shape allows for convection heat to be distributed evenly throughout the chamber for premium results time and again.